 The beach at Roome Bay looked picture perfect on a fine summer’s day for this seasonal re-visit.
-Blue skies, children playing in the beach-side lido and relaxing visitors were scattered along the strand line.
+Above were blue skies, with children playing in the beach-side lido and relaxing visitors scattered along the strand line.
 There’s a theatrical feel to the setting, as you approach via manicured grass parkland.
 Interesting soft sedimentary cliffs are the backdrop for the beach, affording privacy and seclusion.
 Highly recommended.

 Ursula’s literary reference to the tide’s motion.